Professor of PsychologyContact

-Dr. Leila Azarbad is an Associate Professor of Psychology at North Central College.
-She is a licensed clinical psychologist who specializes in health psychology.
-Her clinical areas of focus are psychological assessment and treatment of mood and anxiety disorders, disordered eating, and obesity.
-Her research interests focus on eating disorders and dieting habits/eating behaviors of college students.
-Her current research projects examine the influence of physical activity on food cravings and body image.
+Dr. Leila Azarbad is a Professor of Psychology at North Central College and a licensed clinical psychologist who specializes in health psychology.
+Her clinical areas of focus are psychological assessment and treatment of mood and anxiety disorders, eating disorders, and obesity.
+Her research interests focus broadly on eating behaviors, eating disorders, and body image.
 Dr. Azarbad is actively involved in the Psychology department's internship program.
-She serves as co-advisor for the student organization PHAME (Positive Healthy Active Minds Evolving), a mental health advocacy group aimed at reducing stigma around mental illness.
+She also serves as co-advisor for the student organization PHAME (Positive Healthy Active Minds Evolving), a mental health advocacy group aimed at reducing stigma around mental illness.
 She has taught at the graduate, post-graduate, and medical school level, but her true passion is teaching undergraduates.
 She was the recipient of the Clarence F. Dissinger Award for Distinguished Teaching by a junior faculty member in 2013 and a Ruge Fellow award for excellence in teaching in 2018.Download CV

 - Azarbad, L., & Keeney, J. (2017, March).
 Severity of depressive symptoms affects weight loss goals, eating pathology, and dieting behaviors in college women.
 Poster presentation given at the 2017 annual meeting of the Society of Behavioral Medicine, San Diego, CA.